Islam and children: Rights of children

+Children have the right to equal treatment with respect to their siblings in terms of financial gifts.

 Marriage

 Consent

 All Sunni/Shia schools of thought agree that forced marriages are strictly forbidden in Islam, as Islamic marriages are contracts between two consenting parties referred to as mithaq.

-A hadith attributed to Muhammad states that a woman cannot be given to a man in marriage without consulting her first, and her consent is obtained either by her agreeing to the marriage or by her remaining silent.

 In addition, Muhammad gave women the power to annul their marriages if it was found that they had been married against their consent.

-In Islam, marriage is essentially a contract.
-However, the distinction between sacred and secular was never explicit in Islam, so it is not only a secular contract.

-For a valid marriage, the following conditions must be satisfied, according to the major Islamic schools of jurisprudence: